MH99-prog/Starbucks-Data-Analysis-Project/README.md

  3. seaborn
  4. matplotlib
  5. datetime
+## Meduim Post
+The description of useful insights about Starbucks can be meduim website posted [here](https://medium.com/@muhammadhaleem/starbucks-data-analysis-project-a7eec3be9202)
 # Project Motivation
 * Which kind of offer has attracted the customers in market?
 * What year is considered to be the most hyped in last five years?